Oso1718/Multi-store-optimizer./README.md

 # Problem/Motivation

-This project originated from a simple real-life question:
+The idea originated from everyday grocery shopping discussions with my brother by asking:

-When buying groceries, how can we know which store — or combination of stores — offers the lowest total cost for an entire shopping basket?
+**When buying groceries, how can we know which store — or combination of stores — offers the lowest total cost for an entire shopping basket?**

-My brother and I have been thinking on it.

 Consumers usually compare prices product by product, but determining the optimal store combination is a more complex optimization problem often studied in Operations Research.
 This system explores how such optimization could be applied to everyday consumer shopping.
 Even when individual product prices are visible, it is difficult to determine: